Top festivals in Switzerland 2016

 June–July: Zurich Festival

 Every summer for a month, Zurich Festival combines opera, concerts, dance, theatre and art, presenting the city's diverse cultural institutions.
 The opening night, held in and around the Theaterhaus Gessnerallee, is becoming a festival tradition.
-Festspiele Zürich runs 12 June to 12 July, 2015.
+Festspiele Zürich runs from 26 June 2016.
 See www.zuercher-festspiele.ch.

 June–September: William Tell Festival, Interlaken